 *Pricing is for the plan that includes onboarding, which may be a higher-tier plan.

-Rippling: Overall Best Onboarding Software
+Rippling: Best Overall Onboarding Software

 We gave Rippling 4.58 out of 5 stars.
-The semi-transparent pricing took its score down a little, as did the fact that it did not have free, live phone support.
+The semi-transparent pricing took its score down a little, as did the fact that it does not have free, live phone support.
 It has maximum scores for popularity and payment features, and the highest score for HR tools.

 Rippling’s Standout Features

 - Software assignments: Rippling was the only software on our list that can automatically add new employees to the apps they need.
 You can set this by role, department, project, or whatever condition you decide.
 BambooHR and GoCo can help with login information only.
-Gusto has more robust device management, but it’s geared toward security and program access.

 - Hardware setup: If you’d like to outsource IT, Rippling can prepare a laptop with everything a new employee needs and send it to them.
 It manages the device from security to updates, throughout the employee’s tenure.
 At the end of your worker’s employment, Rippling retrieves the computer and decommissions it.
 We haven’t seen this option with any other HR service we’ve encountered.
 It can be pricey, however.